How to Use a Compass When Hiking (Without the Math Anxiety)

 Using a compass is not about rejecting technology.
 It is about not making your safety entirely dependent on it.
 Learning to use a compass and carrying one alongside your phone is the practical choice.
 It is also genuinely a satisfying skill to have.

-Field Note: REI, the American Hiking Society, and most wilderness safety instructors recommend carrying a map and compass as core ten essentials, regardless of what technology you also bring.
+Field Note: REI, the American Hiking Society, and most wilderness safety instructors recommend carrying a map and compass as part of the Ten Essentials, regardless of what technology you also bring.
 A phone GPS works beautifully until it does not.

 The Simplest First Practice Hike